 Of course, that doesn’t mean there aren’t downsides to their new lifestyle.
 “The biggest thing we miss is the convenience and proximity to events in the city,” Simpson says.
 “We had beautiful views of the Harbour Bridge from our old house; now we have beautiful bushland views.”

 However, the main downsides to living on 20 acres are the maintenance and mowing.
 “Once summer hits the grass just goes wild.
 We also have to deal with heaps of wildlife,” Simpson says.
 “Some are nice like kangaroos, deer and kookaburras, others not so nice like snakes.
-We have had a brown and two red-bellies near the house already since it has warmed up.

 “My husband has his own IT & AV business, and misses the lightning-fast Internet of the city.
 Luckily, though, his office is in the next suburb which has NBN.”